mauroseb/terraform-rosa/README.md

 # ROSA w/ private link and STS

 The code in this repo will create the necesary AWS resources required to deploy Red Hat OpenShift Service on AWS (ROSA) cluster using private link and Secure Token Service.
-It will create the cluster in a single AZ.
+It will create the cluster in a single AZ or in 3 AZs depending on the root module to use.

 ## Resources